Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/longterm_preservation.md

 ## Where can I get more information about management of research data?

-Please visit [forschungsdaten.org](https://www.forschungsdaten.org/en/) to learn more about all of the different aspects of research data management.
+Please visit the wiki [forschungsdaten.org](https://www.forschungsdaten.org/en/) to learn more about all of the different aspects of research data management.

 For questions or individual consultations regarding research data management in general or any of